 For groups of contracts that are eligible to apply the simplified PAA and have a coverage period of one year or less, AASB 17 provides an option to recognise any insurance acquisition costs as expenses when incurred.
-The Group plans to adopt this option and expects to expense the acquisition costs as incurred, which is a departure from the current accounting under AASB 1023.
+The Group has taken the policy decision available to expense insurance acquisition cash flows as incurred, which is a departure from the current accounting policy.
+Where the contracts within the Group have a coverage period that is greater than one year, this policy choice is not available and these amounts are deferred over the renewal period.